zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

     * One NS in its own prefix.

 ### IPV6-ONE-PREFIX-1
-All NS IP in the same prefix.
-Ipv6 only.
+All NS IPs in the same prefix.
+IPv6 only.

 * Zone: ipv6-one-prefix-1.connectivity04.xa
   * 2 NS.